What is the Comprehensive Cancer Program?

 How is Comprehensive Cancer Funded?

 The Comprehensive Cancer Program was awarded funds by the Centers for Disease Control and Prevention (CDC) through a five year cooperative agreement with the West Virginia Department of Health and Human Resources.
 West Virginia's Comprehensive Cancer Program is one of 65 states, tribes, and territories funded for comprehensive cancer control activities.
-With these funds, the Program funds the operation and facilitation of a statewide cancer coalition, Mountains of Hope, as well as an ovarian cancer initiative.
+With these funds, the Program funds activities and the operation and facilitation of a statewide cancer coalition, Mountains of Hope.

 How Can I Learn More About Comprehensive Cancer Control Efforts in West Virginia?

-- Call (304) 356-4193 for more information and to sign up for the program's quarterly newsletter which provides updates on coalition activities and details about statewide or regional cancer initiatives.
+- Call (304) 356-4193 for more information and to sign up for the Mountains of Hope e-mail Listserv which provides updates on coalition activities and details about statewide or regional cancer initiatives.